Block Grant Adjustments

 Tax BGAs remove funding because the Scottish Government is now raising its own tax revenue.
 Social security BGAs add funding because the Scottish Government has become responsible for some social security payments, which the UK Government no longer has to pay.

 BGAs are originally based on revenues or spending in Scotland the year before devolution of the relevant tax or social security payment.
-They are then updated each year in line with changes in equivalent UK Government devolved revenue or social security spending per head.
-The adjustments broadly reflect the hypothetical amount that would have been raised or spent in Scotland had the taxes and payments not been devolved.
+They are then updated each year in line with changes in equivalent UK Government devolved revenue or social security spending, adjusted for relative differences in population growth.
+Therefore, BGAs try to simulate how much would have been raised or spent in Scotland had the taxes and social security payments not been devolved.